 When there is a life-threatening illness or injury, physicians and families often turn to critical care services at Allegheny Health Network (AHN).
 We are among only a few programs in western Pennsylvania with doctors, nurses, and facilities dedicated to helping people achieve the best possible recovery.

-Critical care services at Allegheny Health Network: How you benefit
+Critical care services at AHN: How you benefit

 Our critical care services provide a lifeline to our sickest patients.
 We deliver a broad range of services 24 hours a day in dedicated facilities called intensive care units (ICUs).

 Whether patients are recovering from a heart attack or brain surgery, we provide the treatments and ongoing monitoring that keeps their care moving forward.

 Other highlights of our program include:

 - Highly skilled physicians: Many of our critical care doctors completed additional training through fellowships.
 This level of training allows us to deliver precise care for a broad range of conditions.
 Our physicians are also training future critical care specialists through a fellowship program at AHN.
 This level of training leads to more effective care and fewer complications for our patients.

 - Visitor-friendly facilities: We want you to feel comfortable while visiting your loved one, which is why we have renovated some of our ICU patient rooms.
 ICU accommodations include couches, private bathrooms, and extra space to move around.

 - Convenient locations: Our services are available in ICUs at AHN hospitals throughout western Pennsylvania.
 These locations make it possible for your loved one to receive lifesaving care close to home.

 Services we deliver in our ICUs often include:

 - Organ support: Sophisticated machines take over the work of organs that are no longer working or need rest.
 For example, you may need a ventilator for assistance breathing or continuous dialysis to filter blood for the kidneys.